-If we are not successful in leveraging our Extreme Genetics discovery platform to discover product candidates in addition to TV-45070, GDC-0276, GDC-0310 and XEN801, our ability to expand our business and achieve our strategic objectives may be impaired.
+If we are not successful in discovering product candidates in addition to TV-45070, GDC-0310, and XEN901, or unable to acquire or in-license additional product candidates, our ability to expand our business and achieve our strategic objectives may be impaired.

-We rely on our Extreme Genetics discovery platform to identify validated drug targets and develop new product candidates.
-To date, our Extreme Genetics discovery platform has yielded one approved product, Glybera, and four clinical development candidates TV-45070, GDC-0276, GDC-0310 and XEN801.
+We use our discovery platform to identify validated drug targets and develop new product candidates.
+To date, our discovery platform has yielded one approved product, Glybera, and multiple development candidates, including TV-45070, GDC-0310 and XEN901.
 Use of our discovery platform requires substantial technical, financial and human resources, regardless of whether we identify any novel drug targets.
-Our Extreme Genetics discovery platform may initially show promise in identifying additional potential product candidates, yet fail to yield viable product candidates for clinical development or commercialization.
+Our discovery platform may initially show promise in identifying additional potential product candidates, yet fail to yield viable product candidates for clinical development or commercialization.
 Such failure may occur for many reasons, including the following: any product candidate may, on further study, be shown to have serious or unexpected side effects or other characteristics that indicate it is unlikely to be safe or otherwise does not meet applicable regulatory criteria; and any product candidate may not be capable of being produced in commercial quantities at an acceptable cost, or at all.

-If we are unable to identify additional product candidates suitable for clinical development and commercialization, we may not be able to obtain product revenue in future periods, which likely would result in significant harm to our financial position and adversely impact our trading price.
+If we are unable to identify additional product candidates suitable for clinical development and commercialization either from our internal research efforts or though acquiring or in-licensing other product candidates or technologies, we may not be able to obtain product revenue in future periods, which likely would result in significant harm to our financial position and adversely impact the market price of our common shares.